josehb96/josehb96/README.md

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jose-hurtado-baeza-5406b4223/)

-## More about me
+## 📜 More about me
 👩‍💻 I'm currently working on a website project for a mechanical workshop company.

-🧠 I'm focused on specializing in Backend development with Golang.
+🌱 Specializing in Backend development with **Golang**.

 📫 How to reach me -> josehurtadobaeza@gmail.com

-Note: Check out the blog section on my portfolio to see my progress.
+Note: Check out the [blog](https://josehurtadobaeza.super.site/blog) section on my portfolio to see my progress.

 ## 📜 More About Me
 - 👨‍💻 Currently working on a [website project](https://josehurtadobaeza.super.site/projects/mechanical-workshop) for a mechanical and body and paint workshop company.